 I'm a former IBMer and a former CBCer.
-Currently I'm the tech lead at Vubble, a digital media startup.
+Currently I'm the tech lead at Vubble, a digital media company.

 On this verbose website you can read about what I do, my past and present jobs, and how to get in touch with me.
 There are also some anecdotes about how I started coding.